Keith De Lacy: Post politics

 After politics De Lacy went on to a wide range of directorships.
-He was Chair of Ergon Energy from 1999–2004, a Director of both the Queensland Investment Corporation and the Securities Exchange Guarantee Corporation, a subsidiary of the ASX.
-As Chair he took three companies through IPOs on the ASX.
+He was Chair of Ergon Energy from 1999 to 2004, a Director of both the Queensland Investment Corporation and the Securities Exchange Guarantee Corporation, a subsidiary of the ASX.
+As chair he took three companies through IPOs on the ASX.
 Macarthur Coal listed in June 2001 with a market cap of $128 million and was taken over by Peabody Energy in 2011 for $4.9 billion.
 The other two were property management companies, Trinity Group and CEC Group, both of which suffered from the property market collapse following the GFC and were eventually de-listed.
-He was also Chairman of Queensland Sugar Ltd, from 2000–04 and the Global Sugar Alliance, a group of sugar exporting nations seeking a fairer deal for sugar on global markets.
+He was also Chairman of Queensland Sugar Ltd, from 2000 to 2004 and the Global Sugar Alliance, a group of sugar exporting nations seeking a fairer deal for sugar on global markets.
 He was also Chair of Australia's largest irrigated farm the Cubbie Group which went into voluntary administration towards the end of the Millennium Drought after three years of non production.
 He was Chair of COFCO Australia when it made a successful take-over bid for Tully Sugar.

-Keith De Lacy was President of the Queensland Division of the Australian Institute of Company Directors (AICD) from 2010–14 and on the national Board of the AICD during this same period.
-He was a Director of oil shale company Queensland Energy Resources from 2009–14, and Chairman of Nimrod Resources, and remained a Director of the Reef Casino Trust in Cairns.
+Keith De Lacy was President of the Queensland Division of the Australian Institute of Company Directors (AICD) from 2010 to 2014 and on the national Board of the AICD during this same period.
+He was a Director of oil shale company Queensland Energy Resources from 2009 to 2014, and Chairman of Nimrod Resources, and remained a Director of the Reef Casino Trust in Cairns.
 He has chaired many not-for-profits and remained on the advisory Board of both Queensland Leaders and the Graduate School of Management at Queensland University of Technology.

 For services to Queensland, De Lacy was appointed a Member of the Order of Australia (AM), the Centenary Medal, the University of Queensland Gold Medal, and honorary Doctorates from both James Cook and Central Queensland Universities.

 His book Blood Stains the Wattle was published in 2002.

 De Lacy died from cancer on 26 November 2021 at the age of 81 in Brisbane.